Home » Blog » Harvesting, Curing, and Storing Onions

 When to Harvest Onions

-Onions can be harvested at any time for fresh eating, but allow storing onions to mature fully to ensure the greatest storage capability.
+Onions can be harvested at any time for fresh eating, but for storing onions, it is best to allow them to mature fully.
+Mature onions will have larger bulbs and better storage capabilities.

 Onions will let you know when they are finished growing.
-You will start to see the tops flop over.
-The onions will bend over at the stem and stop directing energy to the foliage.
+You will start to see the tops flop over, and the onion’s foliage will bend over at the stem.
+This indicates that the plant has stopped directing energy to the foliage.

 onions in the garden